sunandan-das/readme/README.md

 ## 🧠 Design Decisions

-* **Azure App Service (Linux, .NET 8)**: I chose Azure App Service for its developer-friendly platform-as-a-service model.
-It abstracts away the infrastructure headaches and lets me focus purely on code and pipelines.
-Combined with native scaling and logging, it gives me a battle-tested surface to deploy production-grade web apps.
+* **Azure App Service (Linux, .NET 8)**: I chose Azure App Service for its developer-friendly platform-as-a-service model, which means i dont have to take care of the infrastructure and lets me focus purely on pipelines.
+Combined with native scaling and logging, it gives me a good platform to deploy the web app.

 * **Artifact-based deployment**: I opted to generate zipped artifacts in CI to make my CD pipeline fast, predictable, and repeatable.
-It allows me to treat builds as immutable release units — no more building twice or deploying unverified code.
+It allows me to treat builds as immutable release units.

 * **Workload Identity Federation**: Instead of relying on stored secrets, I implemented a secretless authentication flow using workload identity federation.
 It's secure, modern, and aligns with how enterprise systems handle access at scale.

-* **Azure Pipelines**: I deliberately chose Azure Pipelines for its deep integration with Azure services, powerful YAML support, and seamless service connection with my Azure App Service.
+* **Azure Pipelines**: I deliberately chose Azure Pipelines for its deep integration with Azure services, YAML file support, and seamless service connection with my Azure App Service.
 It let me script and visualize the entire pipeline lifecycle from one place.

-* **Separation of CI/CD Pipelines**: While many combine them, I kept CI and CD distinct to enforce clean responsibilities — CI validates the code, CD handles trusted deployment.
-This design improves debuggability and sets a strong foundation for future pipeline growth (e.g., adding test or staging environments).
+* **CI/CD Pipelines**:  As mentioned in the assignment requirement I kept CI and CD distinct to enforce clean responsibilities, CI validates the code, CD handles the deployment.
+Keeping CI and CD separate makes it easy to manage and update them in the future.

-This setup isn't just a proof of concept — it mirrors the structure I'd build in any real-world DevOps implementation, balancing simplicity, security, and operational excellence. — it was built to reflect real-world thinking, and I treated this like infrastructure I’d be proud to support in production.
+This setup helped me to build the applciation following good DevOps practices, balancing simplicity, security, and operational excellence.

 ---